Critical-Solutions-Development/cs-doorLock/readme.md

    - Copy the contents of this to a new file within your `mythic-doors/shared/doorConfig/filename.lua`
 5. Restart your Server

-## Support
-For Support, join our [discord](https://discord.gg/ReFfse53sf) and open a ticket!
-We will be happy to help where we can!

 ## Future Updates
 - Gang Features
 - Garage Doors